the-tcpdump-group/libpcap/INSTALL.md

 forget to include an autoconf fragment suitable for use in `configure.ac`.

-It is possible to override the default packet capture type, although the circumstances where this works are limited.
-One possible reason to do that would be to force a supported packet capture type in the case where the configure scripts fails to detect it.
+It is possible to override the default packet capture type with the `--with-pcap`` option to `./configure` or the `-DPCAP_TYPE` option to CMake, although the circumstances where this works are limited.
+One possible reason to do that would be to force a supported packet capture type in the case where the configure or CMake scripts fails to detect it.

 You will need a C99 compiler to build libpcap.
 The configure script will abort if your compiler is not C99 compliant.
 If this happens, use